jj1bdx/airspy-fmradion/README.md

 ### General characteristics

-* Aliasing allowed outside the -90dB width for the 1st-stage IF filters to reduce CPU power
-* For FM: set very low ripple (<0.0001dB) within the passband (Raised Cosine method with Kaiser window is more preferable than Perks-McClellan method)
+* Filter is implemented as the libsoxr sampling converter
+* Filter cutoff by libsoxr: 0.913 * sampling frequency

 ### For FM

 * FM Filter coefficients are listed under `doc/filter-design-fm`
-* FM unused filter coefficients are listed under `doc/filter-design-fm/not-used`
-* DiscriminatorEqualizer IF range: 200kHz - 1MHz (nyquist: 100kHz - 500kHz)
+* DiscriminatorEqualizer IF range: 180kHz - 1MHz (nyquist: 180kHz - 500kHz)
-* -90dB IF filter width: +- approx. 200kHz for RTL-SDR and AirSpy R2 / Mini, +- approx. 138kHz for AirSpy HF+
-* <0.01dB IF filter width: minimum +-75kHz for all receivers

 ### For AM

 * AM Filter coefficients are listed under `doc/filter-design-am`
-* AM IF filters are configured by the downsampling rate only
-* Up to -1dB rolloff allowed for all IF filters
-* Max +-6kHz IF filter width without aliasing set for all IF filters
+* Max +-5.5kHz IF filter width without aliasing set for all IF filters
 * Narrower filters by `-f` options: `middle` +-4kHz, `narrow` +-3kHz

 ### For SSB